yhygao/CBIM-Medical-Image-Segmentation/README.md

 ### To Do
+Add multi-GPU parallelism support.

 We'll continously maintain this repo to add more SOTA models, and add more dataset support.

 Hope this repo can serves as a solid baseline for the future medical imaging model design.

 ### Citation
 If you find this repo helps, please kindly cite our paper, thanks!